 Corporate Equality Index: What Businesses are Rated and How to Participate

-The HRC Corporate Equality Index is an annual measure of how equitably large private businesses in the United States treat their lesbian, gay, bisexual and transgender employees, consumers and investors.
+The HRC Corporate Equality Index is an annual measure of how equitably large private businesses in the United States treat their lesbian, gay, bisexual, transgender and queer employees, consumers and investors.

 What Businesses are Invited or Eligible to be Rated?